HangoverMHF/AlienFlightArchive/Flight-Controllers/Classic/README.md

+## NOTE: This is an archival copy of the original CC BY-SA AlienFlight flight controllers.
+Preserved for posterity.

 ## Narrow Classic Flight Controller
 The Classic Narrow is an experimental flight controller designed to pilot Quadcopters using 7mm-8.5mm brushed motors.
 It features an Atmel Atmega 32u4 processor, MPU6050 Gyro/Accelerometer,  built in 9.5A ESCs, and a built in Bind button for easy binding.
 ### Narrow Classic Example Picture